junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 <br>

 Cas pauses on a page, reading it over, and rereading it.
-Fingers rubbing the corner of the yellowed page.
+Fingers rubbing the corner of the yellowed page that belongs to a black grimoire.

 He stands up and walks towards the cabinet where Bobby keeps most of his spell ingredients and pots and pans.
 The other two men look up from their books.

 "Find anything you want to share with the class?"
 Bobby's eyes follow his steps.

-Cas's steps are still stumbling, the bandage that covers the hole on the calf leaks hints of black, the one on his shoulder red.
+Cas's steps are still stumbling, the bandage that covers the gash on the calf leaks hints of black, the one on his shoulder red.
 He reaches the top shelf with the uninjured hand.

 Bobby grabs the book that he was reading.
 Castiel already knows what he's going to hear.